GregWaters/Golem/docs/types.md

 Originally, these values were required to be powers of two, but after working with the `_BitInt` type in C23, I really do think that it's unhealthy for the language as a whole to [assume that programmers don't know what they're doing](https://en.wikipedia.org/wiki/Rust_(programming_language)).

 # The `data` Type
 Every literal in Golem is given a type, due to the semantics of arithmetic evaluation within the language.
-However, **all** literals have one unified type, and that type is named `data` - the type for the typeless.
+However, **all** literals have one unified type, and that type is named `data` - a byte-type for the typeless.

 Data is everywhere in the Golem language.
 However, it's even more omnipresent than you'd think, even after reading up on the 'Representing data' section.
 Strings are an array of bytes with `0x00` byte at the end to signal termination.
 It is important to remember that **this is all just an array of bytes**.
 Under the hood, a string is stored similarly to the code block below.